metalbear-co/mirrord-vscode/README.md

-# mirrord for VSCode
+# mirrord for Visual Studio Code

 [![Discord](https://img.shields.io/discord/933706914808889356?color=5865F2&label=Discord&logo=discord&logoColor=white)](https://discord.gg/metalbear)
 ![License](https://img.shields.io/badge/license-MIT-green)
 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/metalbear-co/mirrord-vscode) [![Twitter Follow](https://img.shields.io/twitter/follow/metalbearco?style=social)](https://twitter.com/metalbearco)

 mirrord lets developers [run local processes in the context of their cloud environment](https://mirrord.dev).
 It’s meant to provide the benefits of running your service on a cloud environment (e.g. staging) without actually going through the hassle of deploying it there, and without disrupting the environment by deploying untested code.
 It comes as a Visual Studio Code extension, an IntelliJ plugin and a CLI tool.
-You can read more about it [in the introduction to our docs](https://mirrord.dev/docs/overview/introduction/).
+You can read more about what mirrord does [in our official docs](https://mirrord.dev/docs/overview/introduction/).

-This repository is for the VSCode extension. mirrord's main repository can be found [here](https://github.com/metalbear-co/mirrord).

 <p align="center">
 <!-- TODO: use absolute link when merging: https://raw.githubusercontent.com/metalbear-co/mirrord-vscode/images/mirrord_ext_demo.gif -->
   <img src="/images/mirrord_ext_demo.gif" width="80%" alt="A gif showing mirrord being used to steal traffic from a kubernetes cluster in the VSCode UI">
 </p>

+This repository is for the VSCode extension. mirrord's main repository can be found [here](https://github.com/metalbear-co/mirrord).

-## How to use
+## How to use mirrord for VSCode

 * Click the mirrord status bar item to switch mirrord from `Disabled` to `Enabled`